-How to match mentors and mentees
+1. Match mentors and mentees

 To make a good match, you need data.
 One way to gain information is to create a questionnaire that asks interested employees about their career objectives, communication styles, and what they are looking for in a mentor or mentee.
 Then pair them up according to their responses.
 Successful mentor-mentee pairings are those where the participants have similar interests and personalities, as well as complementary goals.

-How to establish roles and responsibilities
+3. Establish roles and responsibilities

 Mentoring relationships and programs vary not only from one organization to the next, but also from person to person.
 However, it’s important that all participants understand that “mentor” is not synonymous with “supervisor.”
-Mentors supply advice and guidance; they do not give work assignments nor tell mentees how to do their jobs.
+Mentors supply advice and guidance; they do not give work assignments or tell mentees how to do their jobs.

-After they’re paired up, encourage the mentor and protégé to grow their relationship by staying in regular contact.
+After they’re paired up, encourage the mentor and protégé to help their relationship grow by staying in regular contact.
 Check-ins by email or phone are fine, but occasional in-person meetings are critical.
 Some mentors and mentees have weekly coffee get-togethers, while others do lunch every month or two.
 For both parties to benefit from mentoring, they must meet consistently.

 The person tasked with overseeing the mentoring program should check in with each participant a few weeks after they're paired up to make sure the relationship is going smoothly.